eficode-academy/docker-katas/labs/10-multi-stage-builds.md

 You want to containerize it.
 That's easy!
-    You don't even have to have go installed, because you can just use an `base image` that has go!
+    You don't even have to have go installed, because you can just use a `base image` that has go!

 `Dockerfile`